cloudify-cosmo/cloudify-stage/README.md

 Changes in the source code shall be hot loaded to the development development version of the application.
 For changes `app` directory you don't need to reload page, for changes in `widgets` directory you need to reload page to see your updates.

-### Package stage for remote deployment
+### Remote deployment
 Create application package:
 - to create production build run: `npm run build`
 - to pack all necessary files into archive run: `npm run zip`
+- upload the package to the remote Cloudify Manager
+- define path to private SSH key to access Cloudify Manager: `export SSH_KEY_PATH=<PATH>`
+- define Cloudify Manager IP adress: `export MANAGER_IP=<MANAGER_IP>`
+- upload package to the Cloudify Manager and restart UI services: `npm run upload`

 Application package will be in repo main directory.